Spain: Class actions – litigation, policy and latest developments

 Class certification process

-Notice requirements and the right of consumers to participate in proceedings
+Notice requirements and the right of consumers

 Notice requirements vary depending on the type of action:

-Damage assessment in various types of actions
+Addressing damages in these types of actions

-Settlement of collective claims in Spanish law
+Settlement of collective claims

 In absence of a specific procedure, in principle, the general rule for settling individual claims would apply.
 Through this procedure, parties should file the settlement agreement with the court so that it can be properly certified.
 Agreements are certified unless they are contrary to the law or affect the rights of third parties.
 The collective action settlement would have the same effect as that of a collective action judgment.
 Therefore, individuals who can qualify as beneficiaries of the settlement may file an application for enforcement to the competent court to seek their compensation in accordance with the settlement agreement.